adamvinueza/timezones/README.md

 should see your changes applied.

-Another way is simpler and faster, but requires Node to be installed on your machine, and may not follow the same paths: from your application directory, run the command:
+Another way is simpler and faster, but requires Node to be installed on your machine, and may not follow the same paths.
+From your application directory, run the command:
 ```
 npm test